-An EDM emerges from a permanent charge separation inside the particle.
-In its centre-of-mass frame, the ground state of a subatomic particle has no direction at its disposal except its spin, which is an axial vector, while the charge separation (EDM) corresponds to a polar vector (see panel overleaf).
-Therefore, if a particle with nonzero mass and spin possesses an EDM, it must violate both parity (P) and time-reversal (T) invariance.
+An EDM originates from a permanent charge separation inside the particle.
+In its centre-of-mass frame, the ground state of a subatomic particle has no direction at its disposal except its spin, which is an axial vector, while the charge separation (EDM) corresponds to a polar vector (see Fig. 3).
+Therefore, if such a particle with nonzero mass and spin possesses an EDM, it must violate both parity (P) and time-reversal (T) invariance.
 If the combined CPT symmetry is to be valid, T violation also implies breaking of the combined CP symmetry.
-The Standard Model predicts the existence of EDMs, but their sizes (in the range of $10^{-31}$ to $10^{-33}$ e·cm for nucleons) fall many orders of magnitude short of the sensitivity of current measurements and still far below the expected levels of projected experiments.
-An EDM observation at a much higher value would therefore be a clear and convincing sign of new physics beyond the Standard Model (BSM).
+The Standard Model predicts the existence of EDMs, but their sizes (in the range of 10^{31} to 10^{33} e·cm for nucleons) fall many orders of magnitude below the sensitivity of current measurements and still far below the expected levels of projected experiments.
+An EDM observation at a much higher value would therefore be a clear and convincing sign of new physics beyond the current Standard Model (BSM).

-BSM theories such as supersymmetry (SUSY), technicolour, multi-Higgs models and left-right symmetric models generally predict nucleon EDMs in the range of $10^{-26}$ to $10^{-29}$ e·cm (part of the upper region of this range is already excluded by experiment).
-Although tiny, EDMs of this size would be large enough to be observed by a new generation of highly sensitive accelerator-based experiments for charged particles such as the proton and deuteron.
+BSM theories such as supersymmetry (SUSY), technicolour, multi-Higgs models and left-right symmetric models generally predict nucleon EDMs in the range of 10^{24} to 10^{28} e·cm (part of the upper region of this range is already excluded by experiment).
+Although tiny, EDMs of this size would be large enough to be observed by a new generation of highly sensitive accelerator based experiments with charged particles such as the proton and deuteron.
 In this respect, EDMs offer a complementary approach to searches for BSM physics at collider experiments, probing scales far beyond the reach of present high-energy machines such as the LHC.
-For example, in certain SUSY scenarios the present observed EDM limits provide information about physics at the TeV or even PeV scales, depending on the mass scale of the supersymmetric mechanisms and the strength of the CP-violating SUSY phase parameters (figure 1 overleaf).
+For example, in certain SUSY scenarios the present observed EDM limits provide information about physics at the TeV or even PeV scales, depending on the mass scale of the supersymmetric mechanisms and the strength of the CP-violating SUSY phase parameters (Fig.2).